 The Immortal Life Of Henrietta Lacks: The Story Finally Gets Told!
+[VIDEO]

 Henrietta Lacks, a Black woman, literally changed the face of modern medicine, but many of us had no idea.
 Now her story is finally being told.